Clathrate hydrate: Natural gas hydrates

 Pingos are common structures in permafrost regions.
-Similar structures are found in deep water related to methane leakages.
+Similar structures are found in deep water related to methane vents.
 Significantly, gas hydrates can even be formed in the absence of a liquid phase.
 Under that situation, water is dissolved in gas or in liquid hydrocarbon phase.

 In 2017, both Japan and China announced that attempts at large-scale resource extraction of methane hydrates from under the seafloor were successful.
 However, commercial-scale production remains years away.

 The 2020 Research Fronts report identified gas hydrate accumulation and mining technology as one of the top 10 research fronts in the geosciences.

 Gas hydrates in pipelines

 Thermodynamic conditions favouring hydrate formation are often found in pipelines.
 This is highly undesirable, because the clathrate crystals might agglomerate and plug the line and cause flow assurance failure and damage valves and instrumentation.
 The results can range from flow reduction to equipment damage.

 Hydrate formation, prevention and mitigation philosophy

 Hydrates have a strong tendency to agglomerate and to adhere to the pipe wall and thereby plug the pipeline.
 Once formed, they can be decomposed by increasing the temperature and/or decreasing the pressure.
 Even under these conditions, the clathrate dissociation is a slow process.

 Therefore, preventing hydrate formation appears to be the key to the problem.
 A hydrate prevention philosophy could typically be based on three levels of security, listed in order of priority: